WPJohnny-plugins/pro-reports-for-memberpress/readme.txt

 * Visual proportion – bar charts show proportion of sales to each product.
 * Filter products – Can filter/choose which products to show on sales charts.
 * Product breakdowns – calculate quantities sold, coupons used, and total sales by each product.
-* Match website timezone - currently, the MemberPress reports show data in UTC timezone which can be frustrating if you want to see data on your website's timezone.
-I'm looking to recode this to translate the reports data to use the same timezone as you site.
-This will NOT change the actual data, it just changes what you see in reports.
+* Match website timezone - the default MemberPress reports show data in UTC timezone which can be frustrating if you want to see data on your website's timezone.
+I've recoded Pro Reports for MemberPress to show data in the same timezone as your site.
+This does NOT change the actual data, it only changes what you see in reports.

 == Installation ==